-A. AS THE NANNY'S EMPLOYER, THE FAMILY HAS CERTAIN LEGAL AND TAX OBLIGATIONS The Nanny's portion of Social Security and Medicare (7.65% of gross pay), as well as any other legally required employee taxes must be withheld from the Nanny's gross compensation.
+A. AS THE NANNY'S EMPLOYER, THE FAMILY HAS CERTAIN LEGAL AND TAX OBLIGATIONS

+The Nanny's portion of Social Security and Medicare (7.65% of gross pay), as well as any other legally required employee taxes must be withheld from the Nanny's gross compensation.
 The parties to this Agreement may also agree to withhold personal income taxes as allowed by law.

 1. Gross Hourly Wage Rate: \$ Please note that federal, state and local minimum wage laws may apply.
 The parties to this Agreement should consult with their legal, payroll and financial advisors regarding this issue.

+The Family will pay the Nanny (state payroll frequency here): Overtime may be required.
+Nannies and Families should consult with their legal, payroll and financial advisors to determine if and when overtime or other legal requirements may apply.

+- 2. Nanny will be paid by: Direct Deposit Check Payroll Company - 3.
+Other miscellaneous compensation (may include INA membership, conference attendance, health club membership, train pass, nanny support group dues, continuing education, etc.)

+The Family will pay for the Nanny's INA membership at the appropriate rate.

+B. NANNY'S BENEFITS

-The Family will pay the Nanny (state payroll frequency here): 2.
-Nanny will be paid by: Direct Deposit Check Payroll Company 3.
-Other miscellaneous compensation (may include INA membership, conference attendance, health club membership, train pass, nanny support group dues, continuing education, etc.) The Family will pay for the Nanny's INA membership at the appropriate rate.
-NANNY'S BENEFITS Insurance (please check where appropriate): Health insurance provided by Family Yes No Type: Percentage of premium paid% Automobile insurance coverage provided by Family Nanny's Car% Paid Family's Car% Paid ☐ The Family agrees to provide worker's compensation coverage if and as required by law.
-2. Vehicle (please check where appropriate): □ Nanny provides.
-Mileage compensated for work-related use at the rate of cents per mile.
-Mileage reimbursement must be at the minimum required by state or federal law, whichever is higher. □ Family provides for work-related use only. □ Family provides for occasional personal use. □ Family provides for personal use with employer's permission. □ Family provides for full personal use with a mile limit per month or a driving radius of miles.
-Nanny has been instructed on proper use of car seat.
-Yes No Additional car rules:
+1. Insurance (please check where appropriate): Health insurance provided by Family Yes No Type: Some jurisdictions may require employers to pay for an employee's health insurance.
+Please consult with your legal, payroll and financia advisors about such situations.

+Percentage of premium paid \\\\\%

+🗌 Automobile insurance coverage provided by Family Nanny's Car % Paid Family's Car % Paid --------------------------------- -------------------- ------------- -------- -------------- --------

+The Family agrees to provide worker's compensation coverage if and as required by law.

+- 2. Vehicle (please check where appropriate): - Nanny provides.
+Mileage compensated for work-related use at the rate of \\\\\\ cents per mile.
+Mileage reimbursement must be at the minimum required by state or federal law, whichever is higher. - Family provides for work-related use only. - Family provides for occasional personal use. - Family provides for personal use with employer's permission. - Family provides for full personal use with a \\\\\ mile limit per month or a driving radius of \\\\\ miles.

+Nanny has been instructed on proper use of car seat. 🗌 Yes 🔲 No Additional car rules:

+3. Meals

-3. Meals Family will provice child/ren during - • • nutritious meals, snacks ar nd beverages fo or Nanny and ] Nanny is respons sible for provid ing her own food o during work.
-Fo ood items requeste ed by Nanny:
+Family will provide all necessary for d to prepare e nutritious meals, snacks and beverages for r Nanny a and child/ren during working hours.

+Nanny is responsible for providing her own food during work.

-Pa at Th torney licensed to ne fields below are practice in the merely inform ir jurisdiction to de ational guides and The parties to this Agreer require are not meant as formal at regarding paid time of rements regardi advice as to who ing paid time off accrue at a rate of hours/day s per month of the week(s) of paid vacation week(s) of paid vacation werk for the Fan e vacation will
+Food items requested by Nanny: \\\\\

+4. Paid Time Off

+Paid time off may be required in certain jurisdictions.
+The parties to this Agreement should consult with an attorney licensed to practice in their jurisdiction to determine if there are requirements regarding paid time off The fields below are merely informational guides and are not meant as formal advice as to whether or not any paid time off is required, and/or any legal requirements regarding paid time off.

+a.
+Vacation: Family agrees to provide the Nanny week(s) of paid vacation per year.
+The vacation will accrue at a rate of hours/days per month of of the Nanny's work for the Family.

+Other/Comments: \\\\\

+If Nanny requires days off, she is req uired to give Family as much notice as reasonably poss ible or as requ ired by law, and ideally days' notice.